compulim/workflows/README.md

 - Every job must have at least 1 step
 - For debuggability, uses `echo abc=123 | tee --append $GITHUB_OUTPUT`, instead of `echo abc=123 >> $GITHUB_OUTPUT`
    - Only use `>> $GITHUB_OUTPUT` for secrets
-   - Note that `tee` will always exit with 0
+   - Note that `tee` will always exit with 0, should use `set -eo pipefail` to fail early
 - When using `bash`, always set `shell: bash`
    - It will use `set -eo pipefail`, otherwise, it's `set -e`